isc-projects/kea/doc/sphinx/arm/hooks-ha.rst

 .. warning::

-   Using too small of a value may result in an unecessarily high drop rate, while using too large of a value may lead to responses times that are simply too long to be useful.
+   Using too small of a value may result in an unnecessarily high drop rate, while using too large of a value may lead to responses times that are simply too long to be useful.
 A value of 0, while allowed, disables the limit altogether but this is highly discouraged as it may lead to Kea servers becoming unresponsive to clients.
-Choosing the best value is very site specific so we recommend you leasve it at the default value of 256 and observe how your system behaves over time with varying load conditions.
+Choosing the best value is very site specific so we recommend you leave it at the default value of 256 and observe how your system behaves over time with varying load conditions.

 ::